-It’s no secret that Coinspot is extremely popular amongst Australian cryptocurrency users.
-In 2022, the exchange boasts over 2.5 million users.
+It’s no secret that Coinspot is extremely popular amongst Australian cryptocurrency investors.
+In 2023, the exchange reportedly has over 2.5 million users.
 One of the reasons that makes Coinspot so popular is its staking feature, allowing Aussies to earn passive income on cryptocurrencies they hold in their wallet.

 This guide details the ins and outs of Coinspot staking including the fees, interest rates and eligible cryptocurrencies.

 Put simply, crypto staking is a process by which you can earn interest (or ‘rewards’) on your cryptocurrency.

 This is done by using cryptocurrency that is run on a Proof of Stake (PoS) blockchain.
 PoS is more secure and energy-efficient than the original model (called Proof of Work), that is used by large crypto assets like Bitcoin and Ethereum.